sval2020/Project_4/README.md

 # Project Title and Description:

 # Comparing binary classifiers for stroke prediction
 ## We took stroke data, cleaned it, stratified it and ran it through 2 traditional machine learning processes -- Nearest Neighbors and random forest.
-We built a Neuro network and tried tuning it in various ways for best accuracy.
+We built a Neural network and tried tuning it in various ways for best accuracy.

 # Installation
 ## These libraries must all be installed on your system to run our code: warnings, pandas, pathlib, sklearn.model_selection, sklearn.metrics, sklearn.preprocessing, Matplotlib, Tensor flow.